 In type 1 diabetes, the symptoms normally appear more suddenly, leading to blood glucose levels being checked.
 Since the symptoms of prediabetes and other types of diabetes appear more gradually, the American Diabetes Association (ADA) has recommended some screening guidelines.
 These guidelines are based on which groups of people are most at risk of developing diabetes.
 The ADA recommends people in the following groups be checked for diabetes:

 Testing for prediabetes, and type 1 and type 2 diabetes can use a couple of different methods for diagnosis.
-The doctor will also look at your previous medical history, as well as conduct some blood tests.
+Your doctor will also look at your previous medical history, including your family history, as well as conduct some blood tests.

 The HbA1c test, or the glycated haemoglobin A1c test, is a blood test that can be taken at any time.
 You don’t need to fast before taking the test!
 It indicates what your average blood glucose levels are over the past three months, by measuring the percentage of blood glucose that has attached to haemoglobin.
 Haemoglobin is the oxygen carrying protein found in red blood cells.

 In people with diabetes, the higher the blood glucose levels are, the more glucose you have attached to haemoglobin.
 A HbA1c level of 6.5% or higher, on two separate tests, can indicate that you have diabetes.
 Whereas a HbA1c level between 5.7 and 6.4% can indicate prediabetes.
 Levels below 5.7% are considered normal.
 In other words, higher A1c percentages indicate an increased risk of diabetes.

 The HbA1c test should not be used alone to test for diabetes.
 It should be used in combination with other blood glucose tests.